 Hungary’s National Media and Infocommunications Authority (NMHH) is suing the media group RTL for running a commercial against homophobia.
 The claim is that the advertisement is unsuitable for children.
-The information is from Folha Press.
+The information is from Folha Pe.

 The ad, which has been on the air since December, reproduces criticisms of LGBT families – called rainbow families – made on social media and shows the reactions and responses of homosexual fathers and mothers, teachers and a sociologist at the Hungarian Academy of Sciences.